Sekigahara Campaign: Engagements around Kyoto

 Though the Western Army had attempted to win over the loyalty of Hosokawa Fujitaka, the father of the Eastern Army general Hosokawa Tadaoki, Mitsunari had alienated Fujitaka during the period following Ieyasu's departure from Ōsaka through an abortive hostage-taking ploy resulting in the death of Tadaoki's wife.
 Fujitaka had instead fortified Tanabe in Tango Province with 500 men in support of Ieyasu.
 In mid-August, even prior to the official denouncement of Ieyasu, 15,000 Ishida troops under Onoki Shigekatsu had begun a siege of the fortress.
 However, Fujitaka's influence and prestige as a scholar-poet was so great that the sympathetic Ishida troops gave a weak offense, such as "forgetting" to load cannons before firing on the keep.
 The siege only ended 19 October following an order by the emperor to surrender to preserve his life and his precious library, following which the Western Army facilitated his retirement to Kyoto.

 Ōtsu Castle on the southwest shore of Lake Biwa, garrisoned by Kyōgoku Takatsugu came under siege on 13 October by the 15,000-strong Western forces of Mōri Motoyasu, Tachibana Muneshige and Tsukushi Hirokado, along with a naval blockade by Mashita Nagamori.
 The staunch resistance of the Eastern Army troops under Takatsugu was only ended on the 21 October after the Western Army bombarded the castle from Mount Nagara, by which point the Western besiegers, like Onoki Shigekatsu's troops at Tanabe, were too late to join the decisive battle at Sekigahara.

 Meanwhile, In Mie Prefecture, Furuta Shigekatsu defended Matsusaka Castle from the incursion of the Western Army.

+Meanwhile in the other place, in the Battle of Tsu Castle at October 1, the largest prelude to the Battle of Sekigahara in Ise Province, Kuki Yoshitaka served as a commander of the Western Army naval force.
+He blockaded the sea and prevented reinforcements from the Eastern Army, contributing to the fall of Tsu Castle.
+Yoshitaka also received reinforcement from the lord of Shingu Castle in Kii Province who also his son-in-law, Ujiyoshi Horiuchi.
+Together, they seized Toba Castle, which had been left behind by his son, Kuki Moritaka, who sided with the Eastern Army.
+However, after the Battle of Sekigahara ended with a victory for the Eastern Army, Yoshitaka fled to Toshima Island.
+Soon, at the urging of his vassal named Toyoda Goroemon, committed suicide on November 17.